nehalsoni06/VSD_RISC-V_Internship/Readme.md

 ### Task 1: Software Modelling and Verification Using GCC and RISC-V Toolchains

 This task focuses on understanding software modelling and functional verification using a simple C program.
-The program is compiled and executed using both the native GCC compiler and the RISC-V GCC cross-compiler.
-The objective is to verify that the same functionality is preserved across different architectures and to gain familiarity with the RISC-V software development workflow.
+The program is compiled and executed using both the native GCC compiler and the RISC-V GCC cross-compiler to verify consistent functionality across different architectures.
+The objective is to gain familiarity with the RISC-V software development workflow and cross-compilation process.

+---

 ### Task 2: Spike Debugging and Verification of a Ring Counter Program Using GCC and RISC-V Compiler

-This task focuses on understanding program execution using Spike Simulator and debugging RISC-V binaries at the instruction level.
-A Ring Counter software model is then compiled using both GCC and the RISC-V GCC compiler to verify functionality across architectures.
-The task provides practical exposure to simulation, debugging, and verification methodologies used in embedded systems, processor design, and VLSI development.
+This task focuses on debugging RISC-V programs using the Spike Simulator.
+A Ring Counter software model is compiled using both GCC and the RISC-V GCC compiler, and its execution is analyzed at the instruction level.
+The objective is to understand processor execution, debugging techniques, and software verification methodologies used in embedded systems and VLSI design.

+---

 ### Task 3: FPGA Development Environment Setup and Build Flow

-This task focuses on setting up the FPGA development environment required for implementing a RISC-V design using open-source FPGA tools.
-The repository is cloned, dependencies are installed, and the FPGA toolchain consisting of Yosys, NextPNR, IceStorm, and GTKWave is configured and verified.

-The task also introduces the FPGA build and flashing workflow using the provided Makefile.
-Due to the hardware access limitations of GitHub Codespaces, the setup and verification were performed in a Linux Virtual Machine environment to enable direct communication with the FPGA board through USB.
+This task focuses on setting up the complete open-source FPGA development environment required for implementing a RISC-V design.
+The FPGA toolchain, including Yosys, NextPNR, IceStorm, and GTKWave, is installed and verified.
+The complete FPGA build, synthesis, place-and-route, and flashing workflow is explored using the provided Makefile, with validation performed in a Linux Virtual Machine due to GitHub Codespaces hardware limitations.

-## Task 4: GPIO IP Design and SoC Integration

-This task focuses on designing and integrating a simple GPIO IP core into a RISC-V based SoC system.

-### Objective
-To design, integrate, and verify a GPIO IP module accessible by the RISC-V CPU through a memory-mapped interface.

-### Work Done
-- Designed a simple GPIO IP RTL module
-- Defined memory-mapped address space for GPIO access
-- Integrated GPIO IP into the RISC-V SoC design
-- Connected GPIO signals to external interface for testing
-- Updated SoC interconnect for peripheral access

-### CPU Interaction
-- The RISC-V CPU accesses GPIO using load/store instructions
-- Memory-mapped I/O is used for reading and writing GPIO registers
-- Address decoding logic routes CPU requests to the GPIO IP

-### Verification
-- Functional simulation performed for read/write validation
-- Waveforms analyzed using GTKWave
-- GPIO behavior verified through test stimulus
-- (Optional) UART/log output used for runtime verification

-### Outcome
-- Understood memory-mapped peripheral architecture
-- Learned CPU-to-IP communication in SoC design
-- Gained practical experience in RTL integration and verification
-- Verified correct GPIO functionality through simulation

 ---

-## Notes

-- Screenshots (simulation waveforms, RTL snapshots, FPGA build logs) can be added under each task section
-- All tasks were verified using simulation and/or Linux-based development environments
-- This project follows an open-source RISC-V hardware–software co-design workflow
+### Task 4: GPIO IP Design and SoC Integration

+This task focuses on designing and integrating a custom GPIO IP core into a RISC-V based System-on-Chip.
+The GPIO peripheral is connected through a memory-mapped interface, allowing the CPU to access it using standard load and store instructions.
+Functional simulation and waveform analysis are performed to verify correct peripheral operation and CPU-to-IP communication.

+---

+### Task 5: Multi-Register GPIO IP with Software Control

+This task extends the basic GPIO peripheral into a fully software-controlled multi-register IP core.
+A register map consisting of GPIO_DATA, GPIO_DIR, and GPIO_READ is implemented to support configurable GPIO direction, data output, and input readback.
+The enhanced IP is integrated into the RISC-V SoC, verified through IP-level and SoC-level simulations, controlled using a C program executed on the RISC-V processor, and finally synthesized, implemented, and validated on the VSDSquadron iCE40 FPGA board.